hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/menu.rst

         This menu entry will open a window to define and edit a detector mask.
         For more information, please refer to the corresponding :ref:`Mask editor window manual <mask_editor_window>`.
+    - Clear local log filesystem
+        Using this menu entry will try to clear all written pydidas log files from the local file system.
 - Options
     - User config
         The User config entry opens a window to modify user preferences like